 eNeph Clinicfinder for list of global Dialysis Units.

-INTERNATIONAL TRAVEL ON DIALYSIS
+INTERNATIONAL DIALYSIS PROVIDERS FOR TRAVEL ON DIALYSIS

-Bali Indonesia - Nusa Dua
+BALI - INDONESIA Nusa Dua

-Canary Islands Club Haemodialysis Fresenius Private Travel email@example.com
+Club Haemodialysis Fresenius Private Travel email@example.com

 Cyprus Dialysis via Cyprus Health Service Promotion Board - Cyprus Holiday Dialysis Unit